MikeKovarik/rage-edit/README.md

-# Caveats, edge cases & the weirdness of windows registry
+# Caveats, edge cases & the weirdness of Sindows registry

 Windows registry has its fair share of footguns that you should be aware of.
-Not to mention the danger of damaging keys and value that are critical for proper operation of the OS.
+Not to mention the danger of damaging keys and values that are critical for proper operation of the OS.

 ### Friendly reminder about HKCR, HKLM, 64b and Wow6432Nodes